orbitstabilizer/AdvCalc/README.md

 >
 ```

 Now the calculator is ready to use.
-To exit the program input
+To exit the program, input
 **\"EOF\"** (i.e. **\"Ctrl + D\"**).

 ## Program Interface

 ### Variables and Constants

-All the variables and constants are **64 bit** integers.
+All the variables and constants are **64-bit** integers.

--   Variable names are case sensitive.
+-   Variable names are case-sensitive.
 -   Variable names can contain only uppercase and lowercase letters.
 -   Variables with no previous assigned value are treated as 0.
 -   Reserved words cannot be used as variable names (e.g. xor, not, ls,